harshita214/Chrome-Extension/README.md

 <h2 align="center">Overview</h2>

-<p align="center">        Chrome Extensions are something which we use very frequently in our day-to-day life for example, Grammarly.
-In this project, similarly, I will be adding some extensions and along with it giving some ideas of extensions that can be implemented.
-Using extension makes life easier but what if we build an extension— it makes it more exciting.
-So you may be on any level of learning, you can always contribute to this project and build your very own extensions!                   </p>
+<p align="center">  In our day-to-day lives, we use Chrome Extensions frequently, such as Grammarly.
+Similarly, I will add some extensions and along with them give some ideas of extensions that can be implemented.
+What if we built an extension to make life easier?
+It would be much more exciting. so,It doesn't matter what level of learning you have, you can always contribute to this project and build your own extensions!  </p>

 <div align="center">   <h3>     Contribution is fun! ✨    </h3>    </div>

- #### Tech-Stack used :
+ ### Tech-Stack used :

   ![HTML 5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)
   ![CSS3](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)